tejaswiyvs/DiveLogger/Pods/FXForms/README.md

 * If your cell is used only for a few specific fields, you can use the `FXFormFieldCell` property to use it for a particular form field
 * If your cell is designed to handle a particular field type (or types), you can tell the formController to use your custom cell class for a particular type using the `-registerCellClass:forFieldType:` method of FXFormController.
-* If you want to completely replace all cells with your own classes, use the `-registerDefaultFieldCellClass:` method of FXFormController.
+* If you want to completely replace all cells with your own classes, use the `-registerDefaultFieldCellClass:` method of `FXFormController`.
 This replaces all default cell associations for all field types with your new cell class.
 You can then use `-registerCellClass:forFieldType:` to add additional cell classes for specific types.

 Release notes
 --------------

+Version 1.1.6

+- Options fields with numeric values are now correctly displayed
+- Action block will now be called when an options field is updated
+- Action blocks are no longer called when tapping subform field cells
+- Fixed crash when using placeholder values with options fields
+- Added FXFormFieldTypeFloat
+- Added dependent fields example

+Version 1.1.5

+- Virtual fields without keys no longer crash when the form object is an NSManagedObject subclass

+Version 1.1.4

+- FXForms now nils out all control delegates & datasources correctly to prevent crashes when form is dismissed
+- The FXFormImagePickerCell image is no longer drawn with incorrect alignment
+- FXFormTextViewCell can now display placeholder text when empty

+Version 1.1.3

+- Using <propertyName>Field method to set form properties is no longer overridden by defaults
+- Only mess with the content inset/offset when the view controller is not a UITableViewController
+- It should now be easier to use nibs to lay out cell subclasses without losing standard functionality
+- Using FXFormFieldTypeLabel now works more consistently

+Version 1.1.2

+- Fixed incorrect forwarding of scrollViewWillBeginDragging event
+- Fields of type FXFormFieldTypeBitfield are now handled correctly again  (broken in 1.1.1)
+- It is now possible to create custom cell classes without inheriting all the standard styling logic
+- Added example of creating a custom form cell subclass using a nib file (CustomButtonExample)
+- FXForms will no longer try to auto-instantiate NSManagedObjects if they are nil (this would crash previously)

+Version 1.1.1

+- Fixed bug with indexed options fields
+- FXFormOptionPickerCell selected index is now set correctly when tabbing between fields

+Version 1.1

+- Added support for multi-select option fields - just use a collection type such NSArray, NSSet or NSIndexSet for your options field
+- Added FXFormFieldTypeBitfield for NS_OPTIONS-type multi-select enum values
+- Added FXFormFieldOptionPickerCell as an alternative way to display options fields (does not support multi-select)
+- Nested forms now propagate form actions back to their parent form view controller as well as up to the app delegate
+- Added parentFormController property to FXFormController
+- FXFormField action property is now a block instead a of a selector (can be specified as either in form dictionary)
+- Added FXFormFieldPlaceholder value to be displayed when value is nil / empty
+- Keyboard will now display "next" in cases where next cell acceptsFirstResponder
+- Added FXFormFieldTypeImage and FXFormImagePickerCell
+- Added FXFormFieldTypeLongText for multiline text
+- Added FXFormFieldValueTransformer for adapting field values for display
+- It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties
+- Added FXFormFieldViewController property for specifying custom form field view controllers
+- Added additional example projects to demonstrate the new features
+- Button-type fields (ones with only an action and no key) now have centered text by default
+- It is now possible to override UITableViewCellStyle without subclassing by using "style" keypath in field config

 Version 1.0.2